hyperledger/besu-docs/docs/private-networks/tutorials/qbft.md

 ---
 title: Create a QBFT network
 sidebar_position: 2
-description: Hyperledger Besu private network using the QBFT (proof of authority) consensus protocol
+description: Create a private network using the QBFT consensus protocol.
 ---

 # Create a private network using QBFT